 But the best and more obvious option is to offer accelerated underwriting with intent data software geared for accurate risk analysis.
 But you can’t make real-time decisions without real-time data, which is why you need software like ForMotiv that can do it for you.

 For instance, underwriters can offer automatic, straight-through-underwriting for applicants who displayed high-intent behavior.
 Or, they can receive a flagged application whose user displayed high-risk behavior.

 The Impacts of Fraud and Non-Disclosure on Insurance Companies

 Before implementing behavioral intelligence and AI into their procedure, this insurer estimated that 17% of their policies were misrepresented.
-They were essentially blind to customer behavior inside of their online applications.
-This translated into thousands and thousands of dollars lost to fraud and non-disclosure.
+They were essentially blind to customer behavior during their online applications.

-After implementing ForMotiv’s Behavioral Intelligence solution, they improved their risk models with over 10% higher accuracy than before, improving the identification of their “safe” and “bad” risk applicants.
+After implementing ForMotiv, they improved their risk models accuracy by 10%.
 That accuracy is expected to continue improving over time.
 (To read more about this Case Study with ForMotiv, head here.)

 This insurance company is just one example of many that we’ve helped combat the challenge of identifying risk and application fraud.

 Looking for the right risk analytics tool to predict insurance application fraud?
 Look no further.
 At ForMotiv, we understand that a balance needs to be struck between a seamless user experience and a well-protected application.

 Schedule a call to see how we can improve your risk analytics.